-Suboxone is a pharmaceutical drug offered as medication assisted treatment (MAT) as an alternative to the drug methadone.
-As opposed to methadone, which is typically administered via a methadone clinic every day, Suboxone prescriptions can be issued by licensed Suboxone doctors in Arkansas, .
-Suboxone was the first pharmaceutical drug that passed government regulations to be prescribed by a medical doctor to treat opioid addiction.
-This has increased the resource and treatment options available to people in Arkansas who are ready to stop using opioids.
+Suboxone is a medication offered as medication assisted treatment (MAT) as a replacement for methadone.
+As opposed to methadone, which is generally administered by going to a methadone clinic every day, Suboxone prescriptions can be written by licensed Suboxone doctors in Arkansas, .
+Suboxone was the first medication that passed government regulations to be prescribed by a physician to treat addiction to opioids.
+This has increased the accessibility to treatment options and resources for individuals in Arkansas seeking opioid addiction treatment.

 Alternatives to Suboxone Treatment in Arkansas